-Earlier I recommended getting the list of stories for building this new camera, and having these experts play priority poker for those story cards.
-Relative value compared to a small reference card of 1 (the card that you all initially think has the least BV).
-Using the Fibonacci series up to about 1,000.
+Earlier I recommended getting the list of stories for building this new camera, and having these experts play Priority Poker to assign BV points to each of those story cards.
+Relative value compared to the largest BV reference card (100) (the card that you all initially think has the most BV).
+Using the Fibonacci series from 0 to 100.

 You do this exercise, even though the real number you need for business decision-making now is the total dollar value of the effort (eg, to judge whether to invest here or elsewhere).

 First, let’s have the Doers do Planning Poker and create knowledge together about what the effort really is.
 Add Story Points to each card.

 OK, now to estimate the overall dollar value.